 It is important that examination venues are as comfortable as possible for all candidates.
 Some candidates may require additional items of furniture, as follows:

-A non-medical helper will carry out practical tasks for a candidate whose disability prevents them from doing so themselves.
-The helper is not permitted to give factual information or advise the candidate on how to structure responses.
-Examples of helpers might include:
+Support Providers will carry out practical tasks for a candidate whose disability prevents them from doing so themselves.
+Support Providers are not permitted to give factual information or advise the candidate on how to structure responses.
+Examples of One-to-One Support include:

 Depending on a candidate's disability, he or she may require an examination paper to be produced in one of the following formats: